TheDrakl/TheDrakl/README.md

 <h1 align="center">Hello 👋 I'm Denys</h1>

 <p align="center">
 I'm a junior Web Developer with experience in building websites using Vue for frontend and Django with DRF for backend.
-While I don’t have a lot of experience yet, I am eager to learn and grow in this field.
 </p>

 <h3 align="center">Tech Stack:</h3>